 The Classic Coney Island Hot Dog is a snappy hot dog with a beanless chili sauce and onions.
 We serve ours with a homemade cheese sauce.

-When I think of the boardwalk or the State Fair, I always imagine biting into a snappy hot dog covered in chili sauce and onions.
-Of course, it’s dripping down my chin with the first big bite.
-OK – pinch me and wake me up so I can tell you about this game-day favorite hot dog and stop daydreaming.
+When I think of the boardwalk or the State Fair, I always imagine biting into a snappy hot dog covered in chili sauce, cheese, and onions.

 What’s the difference between Coney Island hot dog sauce and chili?

 That’s a good question and there’s a lot of differing opinions, but the way that most people think is that it’s all about the beans…without beans or with beans.